subbyte/RILC/README.md

 sysctl -w kernel.randomize_va_space=0
 ```
 - turn off stack guard when compiling: -fno-stack-protector
-- NO need to turn off execstack (no code on stack in RILC)
+- NO need to turn off execstack when compiling (no code on stack in RILC)

 #### How to get "/bin/sh"